Is Filing Form ADT-1 Mandatory for First Auditor Appointment?

 One of the key changes was the revision of Form ADT-1.
 The amended form now specifically includes:

-- First Auditor appointed by Board
+- First Auditor appointed by the Board

 - First Auditor appointed by Members